Kotlin/kotlin-spec/docs/src/md/kotlin.core/overload-resolution.md

 TODO(Add justification for what is "most" and what is "regular")

-To check whether such situaion is possible, we compare `f` and `g` w.r.t. their [applicability][Algorithm of MSC selection] for a phantom call site with a fully specified argument list (i.e., with no used default arguments).
+To check whether such situation is possible, we compare `f` and `g` w.r.t. their [applicability][Algorithm of MSC selection] for a phantom call site with a fully specified argument list (i.e., with no used default arguments).
 If both `f` and `g` are equally or more specific to each other and neither of them is selected by the [additional steps][Algorithm of MSC selection] of MSC selection, we have an overload conflict.

 Different platform implementations may extend which callables are considered as conflicting overloads.